MindCookin/javascript-core-concepts/objects/README.md

 object_built_with_number.name // 'this is a number'
 ```

+> We can think of arrays as a particular kind of object (there is not such a "array" type) that only contain integer keys.
+The Array's prototype provide also some special methods like `push` or `pop`.

 You can also create an object with [the "new" keyword](http://stackoverflow.com/questions/1646698/what-is-the-new-keyword-in-javascript).
 For example `var new_object = new Object();` or `var new_object = new Object;`.
 This last sentence may sound weird to non javascript developers.
 See [binding "this" keyword]() #TODO

 We may augment the object with new properties/methods dynamically.
 For non "name" keys, they should be wrapped into brackets.
 If the property already exists, it will be updated